 Sometimes I like to bulk the salad up with a little more greenery – I love the combination of baby spinach and rocket, but use whatever you prefer.

 A little dried Sumac sprinkled over the salad is pretty delicious.
 The tartness of the crushed red berries really complements all the sweet-salty flavours.
 If you’re a fan of tart, bright flavours give it a try!

-how long does the salad keep for?
+how long does this watermelon salad keep for?